An Evaluation of Hybrid Annotation Workflows on High-Ambiguity Spatiotemporal Video Footage: Experimental evaluation CrowdWorkSheets

 \textbf{If so, please detail the process.
 If you have any aggregated sociodemographic statistics about your annotator pool, please describe.} \\ Other sociodemographic statistics about our annotator pool were not available.

 \textbf{Do you have reason to believe that sociodemographic characteristics of annotators may have impacted how they annotated the data?
-Why or why not?} \\ It is possible that, being a somewhat homogeneous group, annotators may share a similar perception of what is considered normal or abnormal in surveillance camera videos.
+Why or why not?} \\ It is possible that, being a somewhat homogeneous group, annotators may share a similar perception of what is considered normal or abnormalin the videos.

 \textbf{Consider the intended context of use of the dataset and the individuals and communities that may be impacted by a model trained on this dataset.
-Are these communities represented in your annotator pool?} \\ The purpose of this test is solely to evaluate our pre-annotation pipeline.
-Although the potential bias introduced into the data by pre-annotations is studied in \ref{section:Quality Analysis of Annotations}.
+Are these communities represented in your annotator pool?} \\ The purpose of this test is solely to evaluate our Pre-Annotation pipeline.
+Although the potential bias introduced into the data by Pre-Annotations is studied in Section \ref{sec:evaluation}.